Trevin-Small/fr-rfid-demo-gui/README.md

 Also note the script depends on the location of the chromium binary since it was made to run on a tinker board.

 # server-test
-leftover container used to make sure things were behaving properly. its not used for anything anymore
+leftover test used to make sure things were behaving properly. its not used for anything anymore

 # dhcpcd.conf
-config file used to set the static ip on the tinker board.
+config file used to set the static ip on the tinker board that the zebra reader publishes mqtt messages to